 For the sites I compared, CloudFlare reported only an average of 23.8% of fewer servers needed.
 As for security, an average of only 4.8 threats was detected and blocked.
 It was fairly typical for no threats at all to be blocked during the course of a week.

 Sure, there could have been a low level of attacks on these sites, meaning there would be nothing to report, but that’s why I carefully chose one of the sites I set up.

 One week went by and no threats were reportedly blocked by CloudFlare.
-I went on to putting all my custom security settings back up.
+I went on to put all my custom security settings back up.

 Fortunately, WordPress is fairly secure on its own so it’s possible that there were no threats to be blocked that week.
 CloudFlare is still able to prevent hackers and spammers for WordPress sites with great security practices, which I found when I compared statistics for several sites.